charleslywang/EasyReporter/README.md

 streamlit run streamlit_app.py
 ```

-The portable release package ships with all of these assets pre-bundled.
+The portable release package (from the download link above) ships with all of these assets pre-bundled.

 ---